mbrezu/Shovel/ClGettingStarted.md

 Suppose we need to expose a few functions via a RPC mechanism.
-We need to make calls of several of these functions at once (the sequence is not known in advance and it may branch depending on results) and we want to group calls into transactions (they all execute or none executes).
+We need to make calls of several of these functions at once (the sequence is not known in advance and it may branch depending on intermediate results) and we want to group calls into transactions (they all execute or none executes).
 One way would be to write an extra function for every scenario, and also expose these larger functions via RPC.
 This way doesn't scale very well (every new use case requires changing the code on the server), and with Shovel we can do better.

 On the server we'll accept Shovel programs instead of plain RPC calls.
 This way, to make a 'Shovel RPC call', the client would start a Shovel VM, provide it with user-defined primitives (UDPs) to access arguments for the calls on the client and with an UDP to 'transfer to the server' (say `goToServer`).
 The server would also accept a serialized Shovel VM, resume it and provide it with UDPs for the functions we wanted to expose in the first place, plus `goToClient`.

 Then the generic scenario would go like this: